hiphops-io/hiphops-io.github.io/docs/syntax.md

 ##### How matching works

-When blocks are sets of key/value pairs defining match clauses.
+`when` blocks are sets of key/value pairs defining match clauses.
 Each individual rule must match for a `when` to evaluate to true (i.e. the clauses are `AND`ed together).

 You can filter using javascript expressions or Unix style pattern matching (and any combination of the two) at both the sensor and per task level.